 Aspect of the No-assignment Policy

 There has been a debate as to whether assignments are good or bad for a child’s life.
-Many scholars and instructors have attempted to share their two-cents on the topic.
+Many scholars and instructors have attempted to share their two-cents on the topic and make essay on stereotypes.
 While many would consider assignments to be of great benefit, some negative aspects cannot be ignored and are explained below:

 - Increased stress levels among students.